 Reasons to avoid

-The V15 Detect is not only one of Dyson's top-of-the-line models, it's one of the best vacuums we've ever tested.
+The V15 Detect is not only one of Dyson's top-of-the-line models, but it's also one of the best vacuums we've ever tested.
 The suction power is next level, making vacuuming seem like the easiest, most effortless task there is, clearing all debris from every floor type in a single pass.
+This and the Dyson Gen5detect are the best cordless vacuums we've tested

 It comes with two main floorheads, the FluffyOptic and the Motorbar, with the Motorbar being specially designed for carpets.
 It has sharp, angled bristles that can dig deep into both low-pile and high-pile fibers, spinning at high speeds to pull up all types of dust, debris and hair.

 The Dyson V15 Detect also happens to be our best vacuum for pet hair.
 It performs exceptionally well on hair and fur, especially using the Motorbar floorhead as it avoids hair wrapping around the brushroll.
-Jaclyn even found that it was powerful enough to restore her dog bed's original color.
+I tested the V15 Detect in a local pet shelter and it puled fur and other busy messes from thick rugs with total ease.

 It is a little pricey however, retailing at around $750 at full price (or is frequently on offer for around $550-650).
 For something more affordable, consider the Dyson V12 Detect Slim, costing around $100 less at full price owed to its smaller size.
-I use this vacuum in my own home and it works almost as well as the V15 Detect, I just have to empty it more often.
+I use this vacuum in my own home and it works almost as well as the V15 Detect, I just have to empty it more often and occasionally go over an area twice.

 The best canister vacuum for carpet